ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 title: Specialized Labor and Counterfactual Compensation
 layout: draft
 ---
-I have two purposes in this post.
+I have three purposes in this post.
 The first is to review the formal game theory found in Robert Ellickson's *Order Without Law*.
 It's not a large part of the book, but it's the part that I'm most qualified to judge.
-Not that I'm a formal game theorist myself, but I'm closer to one of them than any kind of social scientist, historian or lawyer.
+Not that I'm a formal game theorist myself, but I'm closer to being one of them than to being any kind of social scientist, historian or lawyer.
 If his formal game theory is nonsense, that would suggest that I ought to discount his writing on other fields, too.
 (Perhaps not discount it completely, especially because formal game theory is outside his main area of study.
 Then again, lots of the book is outside his main area of study.)

 Spoiler alert: I think he holds up reasonably well.
 I want to ding him a few points, but nothing serious, and he possibly even contributes a minor original result.

 My second purpose, which is valuable for the first but also valuable of itself, is to try to extend it further than Ellickson did.

+My third is simply to be able to cut it from my in-progress review of the rest of the book.

 Ellickson discusses two games.
 One is the classic Prisoner's Dilemma, in which you either Cooperate (for personal benefit but social cost) or Defect (for personal cost but social benefit).
 Note that Ellickson specifies Cooperate/Cooperate as having more total utility than Cooperate/Defect or Defect/Cooperate; I consider this [correct](https://lesswrong.com/posts/KwbJFexa4MEdhJbs4/classifying-games-like-the-prisoner-s-dilemma#comment-xzA7K2To2N84NJgNj), but not all authors include that condition.